rbdlabhaifa/colmap_lite_version/README.md

 About
 -----

-This project is the first Structure-from-Motion (SfM) tool for ORB reconstruction on weak microprossesors (RP0)
+This project is the first Structure-from-Motion (SfM) tool for ORB reconstruction on weak microprocessors (RP0)

-The project based on COLMAP which is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline.
+The project-based on COLMAP, which is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline.

 The software is licensed under the new BSD license.
 If you use this project for